jensenedutest1/practice-assignment-6/README.md

 ### Postman collection

-This time again I've included my (slightly updated) Postman collection of requests so that you can test your application.
+This time again I've included my (slightly updated) Postman collection of requests so that you can test your API.